knpuniversity/php-beginner-series/knpu/files-json-booleans.rst

     Warning: file_get_contents(dinosaurs.json): failed to open stream: No such file or directory in /path/to/index.php on line 16

-PHP has both errors and warning when things go wrong.
+PHP has both errors and warnings when things go wrong.
 The only difference is that if the code mistake isn't too bad, PHP just gives us a warning and tries to keep executing our code.